LorenzoCorbella74/test-svelte/README.md

 ![test](./test.JPG)

-Just a very first test with [SVELTE](https://svelte.dev/) made to study the Harmonic chords relationships
+Just a very first test with the [SVELTE](https://svelte.dev/) framework made to study the Harmonic chords relationships.
+For a demo check [here](https://lucid-franklin-58cf0d.netlify.app/).

 ## Built With
 - HTML5, CSS